aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 csv_reader = pl.read_csv_batched(file_name, dtypes=dtypes)
 ```

 If you run the script again, you should see the data types in the database change.
-Some integer fields go from `BIGINT` to `INTEGER`, which should use less memory.
+Some integer fields go from `BIGINT` to `INTEGER`, which should use less memory and ultimately improve query and join speeds.

 ### Renaming, Adding or Dropping Columns
 We can easily add, remove or update columns in Polars.
-In fact, this can be done very efficiently by chaining the function calls together like so
+In fact, this can be done very efficiently by chaining the function calls together like so:
 ```python
 df
 .rename({'a':'b'})